 And, having an attorney on retainer means if you ever have a question about a contract or need a lien filed, you can easily call them and get the assistance you need.

-The construction industry in San Antonio is at an all-time high, and that means more work, but also more chances for issues to arise; so it’s good practice to make sure you’re protecting yourself.
+The construction industry in Texas is at an all-time high, and that means more work, but also more chances for issues to arise; so it’s good practice to make sure you’re protecting yourself.

 ● Form your business